SRAbhinay/Machine-Vision/README.md

 # Machine-Vision
-All the academic workflows and projects i have worked using MV
+All the academic workflows and projects i have worked using MV.